amalog/scratch/syntax/aaa.md

 # Random, Unorganized Thoughts

-# Punctuation

-Punctuation is highly valuable in programming syntax.
-It's easy to type, succinct to read visuallly different from surrounding text.
-It also provides a recognizable subset of the characters available.

-Many languages waste punctuation on rarely used operations like bitwise operators.
-In a high level language that rarely twiddles bits, I'd much rather use word operators (xor, and, or, negate) for bitwise operations and reserve punctuation operators (^ & | !) for common operations.

 ## Standard Binary Format

 Perhaps along with the standard syntax, we also define a standard Protocol Buffers serialization of a program.
 This would allow one to build a single monolithic `main` module out of its constituent parts.
 Then serialize it into a compact binary representation for distribution.
 This is similar in principle to [Dart's snapshots](http://www.dartlang.org).
 It factors out all parsing and importing overhead.